MeStrak/dr-sven/README.md

 ## Dr. Sven sounds amazing.
 Wait ... what is it, and what does it actually do?

 Dr. Sven is a simple lambda function written in Python that does the following:
-1. Queries a datasource (currently limited to AWS Athena) with a query that you provide to return records grouped by date
+1. Queries a data source (currently limited to AWS Athena) with a query that you provide to return records grouped by date
 2. Checks the returned dataset complies with data guidelines defined in your Dr. Sven config file
 3. Outputs a .md summary of the checkup
 4. Outputs a .csv with a list of all rules that failed so you can check in more detail